 Friend the reunion - the Friends cast in 2021

 “Matthew Perry has had lots of age-related changes, suggesting he’s not actually had much done.
 He does, however, have significant skin laxity from his weight fluctuations over the years.
 I think he’s looking as expected for a 50 year old.
-His brows sit quite low, suggesting he could have been treated with forehead botox, though seeing how his facial muscles moved with expression would really be the giveaway.”
+His brows sit quite low, suggesting he could have been treated with wrinkle relaxing, though seeing how his facial muscles moved with expression would really be the giveaway.”

 Matthew Perry then and now